Hunter White: Horse racing

 From 1900 until his death, White was a member of the Australian Jockey Club and was an elected member of the committee from 1910 through to his retirement in 1940.
 He also served as a member of the Western Districts Racing Association executive.
 He was the breeder and owner of Rogilla, the chestnut Australian Thoroughbred gelding.
 Rogilla won in each of the six seasons that he raced as a three-year-old to an eight-year-old.
 An outstanding galloper, Rogilla won on wet or dry tracks recording 26 wins from 4½ furlongs to 2 miles.
 White also owned Haxton, Open Air and Vigaro.
 He imported the sires Roger de Busli, Tippler, Buoyant Bachelor and Fresco.

 Later life and death

-In 1919 White bought St Bridged's at 548 New South Head Road, Double Bay, as his Sydney residence.
-The house had been designed and built by the English architect Frederick Moore Simpson in 1897.
+In 1919 White bought St. Brigid's at 548 New South Head Road, Double Bay, as his Sydney residence.
+The house was designed by the English architect Frederick Moore Simpson and built in 1897.
 On his death, White left an estate valued at £354,968.
 St Brigid's was purchased by Woollahra Council in 1951 and was the home of Woollahra Municipal Library from 1957 until 2016.
-In 2021 St Bridged's became the Woollahra Gallery at Redleaf whilst Havilah remains in the ownership of the White family.
+In 2021 St Bridgid's became the Woollahra Gallery at Redleaf whilst Havilah remains in the ownership of the White family.